nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ```

-1. Install the NGINX Agent and register with the One Console.
-You can copy/paste from the One Console, or use this example:
+1. Install the NGINX Agent and register with the NGINX One Console.
+You can copy/paste from the NGINX One Console, or use this example:

 ```bash
 curl https://agent.connect.nginx.com/nginx-agent/install | DATA_PLANE_KEY="$TOKEN" sh -s -- -y -c $NAME-sync-group-vm